shelbyyy16/Shelbyyy16/README.md

 ## Projects

-- [Cart Quest](https://github.com/shelbyyy16/Project-1): Cart Quest is a short term memory game that consists of being shown a sequence and repeating it back.
-With each level successfully beaten, the next level gets harder, adding more to the sequence each time.
+- [Cart Quest](https://github.com/shelbyyy16/Project-1): Cart Quest is a memory game where you must remember and repeat a sequence of grocery items.
+It keeps track of your wins and losses and offers increasingly challenging levels as you progress through the game.
+Messages are displayed to guide you, and buttons appear and disappear to control your interactions.

 ## Let's Connect